DTolm/VkResample/README.md

 VkResample uses various optimizations available in VkFFT package, such as R2C/C2R mode and native zero padding support, which greatly reduce the amount of memory transfers and computations.
 With them enabled, it is possible to upscale 2048x1024 image to 4096x2048 in under 2ms on Nvidia GTX 1660Ti GPU.
 Measured time covers command buffer submission and execution, which include data transfers to the chip, FFT algorithm, modifications in frequency domain and inverse transformation with its own data trasnfers.
 Support for arbitrary resolutions will be added in one of the next updates of VkFFT.

+After upscaling, VkResample does a sharpening filter pass (implementation, similar to FidelityFX-CAS), which improves the final image quality.

 Possible improvements to this algorithm can include: implementing the Discrete Cosine Transform, which is better suited for real-world images; using additional data from previous frames and/or motion vectors; more low-precision tests and optimizations; using deep learning methods in the frequency domain.
 As of now, VkResample is more of a proof of concept that can be greatly enchanced in the future.

+VkResample supports upscaling with an arbitrary non-integer factor (one condition is that output image dimensions must be representabale as multiplication of 2s, 3s and 5s).

-Below you can find a collection of screenshots details comparison from Cyberpunk 2077 game upscaled 2x using nearest neighbor method (NN), FFT method (FFT) and rendered in native resolution (Native).
+Below you can find a collection of screenshots details comparison from Cyberpunk 2077 game upscaled 2x using nearest neighbor method (NN), FFT method + sharpener(FFT) and rendered in native resolution (Native).
 All of the images can be found in the samples folder as well.

 ![alt text](https://github.com/DTolm/VkResample/blob/main/samples/close_people.png?raw=true)
 ![alt text](https://github.com/DTolm/VkResample/blob/main/samples/distant_people.png?raw=true)